 Our Educate Together school campaign came from the heart

-Orla Burke of the Cork Glasheen Pouladuff Educate Together Campaign reflects on experience in advocating for an equality-based school for her family and her community.
+Orla Burke of the South Lee Educate Together National School Start-up Campaign reflects on her experience in advocating for an equality-based school for her family and her community.

 “Our campaign came from the heart.
 It came from a community that was yearning for change, that wanted a more inclusive future for our little ones.
 Every step of the way I was astounded by the level of commitment from fellow volunteers, many of whom were local parents of pre-school children themselves- the type of person who had the least amount of spare time or head space to devote to such a campaign.
 And yet they barreled through with ideas and personal stories, reaching out to others so that they too might have say in their children’s future.

 I had the privilege of chairing the local parent-led campaign for a new Educate Together national school for Cork South City.
 I was the contact point for parents and other interested residents who wished to see more choice in primary education in our growing city.
 Time and again I was struck by the stories: Parents desperate for a place for their child in a school that would reflect their family, where their child would not be excluded, where they would experience freedom of conscience.
 Stories of families who still had not received a school offer for 2019 for their child whilst others in their pre-school had secured places.
 Stories of families who didn’t know the system: that they needed to place their child on school waiting lists shortly after they were born to be in with a chance of getting a place.
 I felt honoured to be the holder of these stories but I also felt the responsibility; that we needed to work together so that these children and their families could have a voice but more importantly, a choice.